Search

 Hepatitis C is a contagious liver disease caused by the hepatitis C virus.
 It can range in severity from a mild illness lasting a few weeks to a serious, lifelong illness.
 It is usually spread when blood from a person who has hepatitis C enters the body of someone who is not infected.
 Many people experience mild or no symptoms at the time of infection, and patients may be infected for many years without being aware that they have the disease.

 Hepatitis C can be either acute or chronic.
-Acute hepatitis C is a short-term illness that occurs within the first 6 months after someone is exposed to the virus.
+Acute hepatitis C is a short-term illness that occurs within the first six months after someone is exposed to the virus.
 55–85% of individuals with an acute infection will develop a chronic hepatitis C infection.
 Some acute infections will resolve on their own; however, if the infection is not cleared in the acute stage, it will progress to chronic hepatitis C. Chronic hepatitis C can cause long-term health problems such as cirrhosis, liver cancer, liver failure, or death.

 Hepatitis C is treatable with a short course of direct-acting antiviral medication.
 Several of these drugs have been approved by the FDA in recent years.
 They can cure hepatitis C in over 90% of all cases and usually have few side effects.